 - Swollen lymph nodes.
 Lymph nodes are spread throughout the body, but are concentrated in the armpits, groin, and neck.

 - Symptoms of infection, which can include:

 - The incision begins to tear or come apart.

 Doctors understand that laypeople are not medical experts, and a good doctor will be eager to address any concerns you might have about your recovery process, no matter how small or unusual.
 When your health is at stake, there is no such thing as a dumb question.
 Please do not hesitate to seek medical help right away if you think something is wrong, especially if you have experienced any of the effects listed above.
 When the choice comes down to bugging your doctor and saving your life, it isn’t a choice at all.

-If you believe you were injured by a negligent surgeon or doctor, you may have grounds for a medical malpractice lawsuit.
-To discuss your concerns in a free, private, no-obligation legal consultation, call Philadelphia injury lawyer Brent Wieand at (800) 481-5206 today.
+If you believe you were injured by a negligent surgeon or doctor, you may have grounds for a medical malpractice lawsuit with a Philadelphia medical malpractice lawyer.
+To discuss your concerns in a free, private, no-obligation legal consultation, call Philadelphia injury lawyer Brent Wieand at (888) 789-3161 today.